timothylimyl/Vision-Backbone/readme.md

 2. [Clear implementation and can load official pretrained weights  (but not very clean)](https://github.com/stefanopini/simple-HRNet/blob/master/models/hrnet.py)

 The official repository and paper is messy (at least in my opinion) in terms of clarify of implementation.
 I referred to the above two links to make the code and architecture clear for myself.
+My code implementation is HrNetV2 version.

+My interest in HRNet will be to incorporate it with segmentation and detection models. (...In progress)